Banner

 • Removal of the Locks

-• The Virtual Machine being deleted
+• The Virtual Machine is being deleted

 21. Resize Azure Virtual Machine